Get

 Temperament & Intelligence of the Maltese 🧠

-Maltese are a zesty, bold, and very people-oriented breed that loves to be the star of the show.
+The Maltese is a zesty, bold, and people-oriented breed that loves to be the star of the show.
 They’re a little less hyperactive than you’d expect and love to please you more than anything.
 Maltese bond closely with their families and don’t like strangers, which you’ll learn from their fierce bark.
-They’re big dogs in small bodies but with such tail-wagging swagger that you can’t help but find them irresistible.
+They’re big dogs in small bodies but have such tail-wagging swagger that you can’t help but find them irresistible.

 Are These Dogs Good for Families? 👪